-In 1989 Kuitca began to receive significant international attention when he represented Argentina in the XVIII São Paulo Biennal.
-In 1991 he was selected for a “Projects” show at The Museum of Modern Art in New York which traveled to the Newport Harbor Art Museum in California, the Corcoran Gallery of Art in Washington, D.C., and the Contemporary Arts Museum in Houston.
-Kuitca’s 1992 installation of painted maps-on-mattresses at Documenta IX was also a breakthrough on the international forum.
-Kuitca’s early shows include a solo exhibition at the Instituto de Arte Moderno (IVAM) in Valencia, Spain (1993), and a survey at the Wexner Center for the Arts in Columbus, OH, which traveled to the Whitechapel Art Gallery in London (1994-1995).
-In 2000 he exhibited at the Fondation Cartier in Paris.
-In 2003 the Museo Nacional Centro de Arte Reina Sofia in Madrid presented a retrospective of Kuitca’s works covering the period 1983-2003, which traveled to the Museo de Arte Latinoamericano in Buenos Aires (MALBA).
-This was followed by a comprehensive retrospective, “Guillermo Kuitca: Everything, Paintings and Works on Paper, 1980-2008,” which traveled to the Albright-Knox Art Gallery in Buffalo, The Walker Art Center in Minneapolis, and the Hirshhorn Museum in Washington, D.C.
-(2009- 2011).
-In 2013, the Drawing Center presented Guillermo Kuitca: Diarios, which traveled to the Broad Art Museum, East Lansing, and the Museum of Contemporary Art Denver (2012-2013).
-In July 2014, the major retrospective “Guillermo Kuitca: Philosophy for Princesses” opened at the Pinacoteca do Estado de São Paulo, the most important regional museum in Brazil.
-Consisting of nearly 50 works from 1980 to 2013, this exhibition includes his largest installation to date, Le Sacre (1992), a celebrated work featuring 54 beds and newly acquired by The Museum of Fine Arts, Houston.
+Kuitca began to receive significant international attention in 1989 when he represented Argentina in the XVIII São Paulo Biennial.
+Other important early presentations include a 1991 “Projects” show at The Museum of Modern Art, New York, which traveled to the Newport Harbor Art Museum in California, the Corcoran Gallery of Art in Washington, D.C. and the Contemporary Arts Museum in Houston, and his breakthrough installation of painted maps-on-mattresses at Documenta IX (1992).
+Kuitca has been the subject of numerous solo exhibitions at venues including the Instituto de Arte Moderno (IVAM), Valencia, Spain (1993), Wexner Center for the Arts, Columbus, OH, and Whitechapel Art Gallery, London (1994-95), the Fondation Cartier, Paris (2000) and Daros Latinamerica Foundation, Zurich (2006).
+In 2003 the Museo Nacional Centro de Arte Reina Sofia in Madrid presented a retrospective covering the period 1983-2003, which traveled to the Museo de Arte Latinoamericano in Buenos Aires (MALBA).
+This was followed by a comprehensive retrospective, “Guillermo Kuitca: Everything, Paintings and Works on Paper, 1980-2008,” which premiered at the Miami Art Museum and traveled to the Albright-Knox Art Gallery, Buffalo, Walker Art Center, Minneapolis, and the Hirshhorn Museum, Washington, D.C.
+(2009-11).
+In 2007, Kuitca represented Argentina at the Venice Biennale.